-He was previously Professor of Comparative Citizenship and Social Policy in the Faculty of Humanities and Social Sciences at Strathclyde University, and a Reader at both Strathclyde and Northumbria University where he was also co-Director of the Centre for Civil Society and Citizenship (CCSC) in the Faculty of Arts, Design and Social Sciences.
+He was former Professor of Comparative Citizenship and Social Policy in the Faculty of Humanities and Social Sciences at Strathclyde University, and a Reader at both Strathclyde and Northumbria University where he was also co-Director of the Centre for Civil Society and Citizenship (CCSC) in the Faculty of Arts, Design and Social Sciences.
 He was also a visiting Professor in the Department of Sociology at the University of Copenhagen.

 Nasar supervises students working in different areas of the Social and Political Sciences, including in social and public policy; race and ethnicity; citizenship; multiculturalism and interculturalism; identity; religion and society; print media; public discourse; and education.